sarahlasm/CAPTCHAdataset/README.md

 To create a convolutional neural network in order to solve CAPTCHAs

 ## Source files
-Kerry Crop.py: used to crop out and store all the individual characters <br />
+Crop.py: used to crop out and store all the individual characters <br />
 CAPTCHA_CNN.py: performs the data processing, CNN building, and predicting

 ## Sources used